moledoc/statch/README.md

 ## LABEL

 By default label 'all' is used.
 However, user can specify custom label after ACTION.
 Only the first given label is used.
+Character '|' in label is not allowed.

+## COMMENT

+Every argument after label is considered to be a part of the comment for corresponding trak.
+**NB!** to add comments, label must be provided!
+Character '|' in comment is not allowed.

 ## Author